BioJulia/GenomicFeatures.jl/README.md

 Take a look at the [CONTRIBUTING](CONTRIBUTING.md) file provided with this package for detailed contributor and maintainer guidelines.

-If you have a question about contributing or using this package, come on over and chat to us on [Discord][discord-url], or you can try the [Bio category of the Julia discourse site](https://discourse.julialang.org/c/domain/bio).
+If you have a question about contributing or using this package, come on over and chat to us on [Gitter][gitter-url], or you can try the [Bio category of the Julia discourse site](https://discourse.julialang.org/c/domain/bio).

 [release-img]:            https://img.shields.io/github/release/BioJulia/GenomicFeatures.jl.svg
 [release-url]:            https://github.com/BioJulia/GenomicFeatures.jl/releases/latest